NeuralMMO/neuralmmo.github.io/rst/landing.rst

       .. code-block:: python

         # Run training.
 This is very memory intensive!
-        # We are working on a smaller config
         # The --use_serial_vecenv flag puts envs on a
         # local process and is useful for debugging
         python train.py